Aaron Henry Furlong: Career

 In 1999 Furlong launched his own line and uses gold and platinum mountings with torch and solder in his designs.
-His designs have been used by California Jewelers Association, World Gold Council, diamond giant DeBeers and the Gemological Institute of America.
-His work has also appeared in Town & Country, Millionaire, Forbes, InSTyle magazines, Jewelers Quarterly magazine and Vanity Fair.
+His designs have been used by California Jewelers Association, World Gold Council, diamond giant De Beers and the Gemological Institute of America.
+His work has also appeared in Town & Country, Millionaire, Forbes, InStyle, Jewelers Quarterly and Vanity Fair magazines.

-Jewelers Quarterly Magazine named him as a ‘Designer of the 21st Century’.
-He is also the current President of the Contemporary Design Group and was recently named one of the Top 100 Designers of the Past 30 Years by a National Jeweler poll.
+Jewelers Quarterly Magazine named him a ‘Designer of the 21st Century’.
+He is the current President of the Contemporary Design Group and was recently named one of the Top 100 Designers of the Past 30 Years by a National Jeweler poll.
 He is regarded as one of the top jewellery designers in the world.
 His family have designed, manufactured and sold high-end jewellery from their Hill Street office tower, located in the heart of Los Angeles considered the Diamond District.
 He has helped in the creation and production of the 'Circles of Distinction' pins to recognize contributors to the John Wayne Cancer Institute as well as Trophies for the Aspen Institute and pins for the Henry Crown Fellowship Program.

 He lives in Santa Monica, California.